themesberg/flowbite/content/components/accordion.md

 toc: true
 requires_js: true

-previous: Alerts
+previous: Optimization
-previousLink: components/alerts/
+previousLink: customize/optimization/
-next: Avatar
+next: Alerts
-nextLink: components/avatar/
+nextLink: components/alerts/
 ---

 The accordion component is a collection of vertically collapsing header and body elements that can be used to show and hide information based on the Tailwind CSS utility classes and JavaScript from Flowbite.